Erkki Laine

 Erkki Juhani Laine (13 September 1957 – 22 August 2009) was a Finnish professional ice hockey forward.
-A two time Olympian, he won a silver medal with the Finnish national team at the 1988 Winter Olympics in Calgary.
-He is the Lahti Pelicans franchise top all-time career point earner and goal scorer.
+A two-time Olympian, he won a silver medal with the Finnish national team at the 1988 Winter Olympics in Calgary.
+He is the Lahti Pelicans franchise's all-time career points earner and goal scorer.

 Playing career

 As a child, Erkki Laine began playing ice hockey with the youth department of Kiekkoreipas in his hometown of Lahti.
 The first full season of his professional career was spent with the senior men's representative team of Kiekkoreipas in the 1975–76 I-divisioona season.
 He led the team in scoring, earning 47 points (40 goals + 7 assists) in 36 regular season games, and ranked second for most goals scored in the I-divisioona (behind Markku Perkkiö‘s 45 goals with Kärpät).
 With the infusion of Laine’s goal scoring, Kiekkoreipas finished the season at the top of the league and gained promotion to the top-tier SM-liiga.
 The winger spent the subsequent two seasons with Kiekkoreipas in the SM-liiga.

 Laine signed with Leksands IF of the Swedish Elitserien in 1978 and remained with the club for four seasons.
 In the 1980–81 season, he was the top goal scorer of the Elitserien and his 30 goals accounted for nearly a quarter of all goals scored for Leksands.

 In 1982, Laine returned to his home club, Kiekkoreipas, where he was the team’s captain and leading goal scorer in both the 1982–83 and 1983–84 seasons, ranking second and third in the SM-liiga for goals scored respectively.
 He netted a career high five hat-tricks in the 1982–83 season.

 The Finn signed with Färjestad BK (FBK) of the Elitserien in 1984 and was the leading goal scorer in the top Swedish league for the 1984–85 season.
 In the following season, he was Färjestad’s highest regular season point earner, with 34 points in 31 games, and tied for the league’s most playoff goals with teammate Kent-Erik Andersson and Brynäs‘ Kenneth Andersson.
 Laine's totals helped Färjestad claim the Swedish Championship (SM) and win the Le Mat Trophy in 1985–86.
 In the 1986–87 season, he topped Färjestad's statistics for most points and most goals in both the regular season and playoffs.
 Laine ranked second in the Elitserien in 1986–87 for goals scored, beaten only by Lars-Gunnar Pettersson in the regular season and Ulf Dahlén in the playoffs, both members the 1987 Le Mat winner, IF Björklöven.
 Färjestad reclaimed the championship title in the subsequent season, boosted by Laine's league-leading seven goals in the playoffs.